Frequently Asked Questions

 What security and compliance certifications does Hygraph hold?

-Hygraph is ideal for developers, content creators, product managers, and marketing professionals in enterprises and high-growth companies across industries like SaaS, eCommerce, media, healthcare, automotive, and more.
-[Source]
+Hygraph is designed for developers, content creators, product managers, and marketing professionals in enterprises and high-growth companies across industries such as SaaS, eCommerce, media, healthcare, automotive, and more.
+Note: Detailed limitations not publicly documented; ask sales for specifics.

 What industries are represented in Hygraph's case studies?

 Yes.
-Samsung improved customer engagement by 15% using Hygraph.
-Komax achieved 3x faster time to market.
-AutoWeb saw a 20% increase in website monetization.
-Voi scaled multilingual content across 12 countries and 10 languages.
-[Source]
+Samsung improved customer engagement by 15% using Hygraph; Komax achieved 3x faster time-to-market managing 20,000+ product variations across 40+ markets; AutoWeb saw a 20% increase in website monetization; Voi scaled multilingual content across 12 countries and 10 languages.
+For more, visit Hygraph's case studies page.
+Note: Results may vary based on project scope and implementation.

-How long does it take to implement Hygraph for metadata management?
+How does Hygraph compare to Collibra for metadata management?

 LLM optimization